 What is the correct water pressure for an RV?

-The correct water pressure for an RV is between 40 and 50 psi.
+The correct flow rate for an RV is between 40 and 50 psi.
 But anything up to 60 is acceptable.
 Anything over that poses a potential risk to an RV’s water systems, which is why a pressure regulator is recommended.

-After all, campgrounds can have dozens, if not hundreds, of campsites for RVs.
+After all, the typical RV park can have dozens, if not hundreds, of campsites for RVs.

 And they have to supply water to all of them.
 And if every spot is full, guess what?
 It can lower the water pressure for everyone.
 Because of that, many campgrounds crank up the water pressure to compensate for that demand.

-But if you connect and the pressure is over 100 psi, it can burst your pipes!
+But if you connect and the pressure is over 100 psi, it can burst your water pipes!

 Now you can get a water pressure meter if you really want to get scientific.
-But most RV’ers just use a pressure regulator like this one on Amazon that I bought.
+But most RV’ers just use an adjustable water pressure regulator like this one on Amazon that I bought.
 That way you can skip the science class and just enjoy the RV lifestyle knowing your RV is protected.

-What I like about this one is that it actually has a pressure meter built-in, but it’s still dirt cheap.
+What I like about this one is that it actually has a water pressure gauge built-in, but it’s still dirt cheap.
 And it has a pressure adjustment knob that allows you to crank up the water pressure up to the maximum safe level.

 Over 1,600 near-perfect ratings on Amazon can’t be wrong!
 CLICK HERE to check the current price on Amazon.